Learn-Together-Pro/ComputerScience/dbms/concepts.md

 A functional dependency X → Y is a partial functional dependency in relation schema R if some attribute A can be removed from X and the dependency still holds.

+## Multivalued Dependencies ~ MVD

+Occur in a relational database when there is a relationship between attributes that allows multiple rows to be associated independently of each other.

+An MVD is a more complex form of dependency than the functional dependency typically addressed in the lower normal forms.

 ## Legal Relation State / Valid Relation State

 One in which all the data in the database adheres to these predefined rules and constraints.